dareoyeleke/SQL-ENGINEERING/README.md

       salary_year_avg DESC
   ```
 **The results show**
-- The top skills are SQL,excel and POWERBI with salaries of $118,640(USD) per annum in USD with the company Invernegy.
+- The top skills are SQL,Excel and POWERBI with salaries of $118,640(USD) per annum in USD with the company Invernegy.
 - Coming in second are Python as a skill and two of it's libraries numpy and panda along with SQL, zoom and slack at $100,500(USD) for Udacity Inc
-- Lastly American National pay $59,500(USD) for Data Analyst jobs with SQL and tablue skills respectively.
+- Lastly American National pay $59,500(USD) for Data Analyst jobs with SQL and Tablue skills respectively.
 - This result set also took into consideration that no skills without salary values i.e null values were pulled from the table.